SP, Mahaan Dal will win 400 seats in upcoming assembly polls, form govt in UP : Akhilesh Yadav | Politics

 The former chief minister claimed that if voted to power, the SP will take journalists to Kyoto. ''The cleanliness in Kyoto cannot be imagined,'' he said.

 Attacking Deputy Chief Minister Keshav Prasad Maurya, Yadav described him as ''fake'' and said, ''The real Keshav is Mahaan Dal's Keshav Dev Maurya.''
-Speaking on the occasion, Keshav Dev Maurya said, ''The BJP is saying that everybody is fighting the BJP.
+Speaking on the occasion, Maurya said, ''The BJP is saying that everybody is fighting the BJP.
 But, the reality is that everybody is fighting Akhilesh Yadav.''
 He said that he can merge his party with the SP to fight the BJP, if the need arises, and added that he will remain an ally of the SP, until he is thrown out of the alliance.
+Meanwhile, SP spokesperson Ashutosh Verma informed that the backward class cell of the party will hold 'pichhdha varg sammelan' in different districts of the state from August 9 (August Kranti Diwas).

+Under this, programmes will be held in Kanpur on August 9.
+On August 10, a programme will be held at the village of Phoolan Devi in Jalaun on her birth anniversary.

+'Pichhdha varg sammelan' will be held in Jhansi on August 11 in Mahoba on August 12, in Hamirpur on August 13 and in Kanpur Dehat on August 14.
+The programmes will culminate with an event in Fatehpur on August 15, the party spokesperson said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)